kgbvax/xm122level/README.md

 # xm122level
 [Acconeer XM122](https://www.acconeer.com/products) Fluid Level Metering.
 XM122 is a module based on Acconeer's A1 60Ghz radar, which they call "pulsed coherend radar".
+Maximum range is ~2m, at around 50cm I found to be accurate in the mm range.
+You can see raw data [in my installation](https://mühle-vortlage.de)

 I use this thing to measure the level of a water body next to my house and publish the results to MQTT.